nmbabcock/Coding_Examples/README.md

 CRAZYALG.m
 Work in progress...
 designed to solve systems of linear equations where the variables are not set scalars, rather they are probablility distributions.
 M=a*X+b*Y+c*Z
 N=d*X+e*Y+f*Z
 O=g*X+h*Y+i*Z

 Where M, N, and O are known outputs.
-Where a through i are known coefficients
+Where a through i are known coefficients.
 Where X, Y, and Z are the unknown probability distributions, each with a mean and standard deviation.

 An example problem to be solved with this program is this: take 1 trip to 3 different grocery stores and blindly buy (i.e. without looking at individual prices) an amount of apples, bananas, and oranges at each store.